-To allow software to clear the IRQ latch during a break interrupt, write a logic 1 to the BCFE bit.
-If a latch is cleared during the break state, it remains cleared when the MCU exits the break state.
+To allow software to clear the IRQ latch during a break interrupt, write a 1 to the BCFE bit.
+If the latch is cleared during the break state, it remains cleared when the MCU exits the break state.

-To protect CPU interrupt flags during the break state, write a logic 0 to the BCFE bit.
-With BCFE at logic 0 (its default state), writing to the ACK bit in the IRQ status and control register during the break state has no effect on the IRQ interrupt flags.
+To protect CPU interrupt flags during the break state, write a 0 to the BCFE bit.
+With BCFE at 0 (its default state), writing to the ACK bit in the IRQ status and control register during the break state has no effect on the IRQ interrupt flag.